Will My Car Be Impounded After a DUI Arrest?Jul 14, 2017, by Legal Blog, OWI in

 When it is time to get your vehicle out of impound, carefully review whether you are entitled to drive it home or not.
 A DUI arrest often results in an automatic license suspension.
 However, this may not go into effect for a few weeks.
 If you can retrieve your vehicle back within days of the arrest, you may be allowed to drive it.
 However, if a license suspension is already in effect, you will need to coordinate with a friend or family member who can go with you and drive it back to your home.

-Contact a Detroit Criminal Defense Lawyer for Help
+Contact a Michigan Criminal Defense Lawyer for Help

 Contact us at (313) 818-3238 to schedule an initial consultation.